-In April 2005, the Company issued to TM Capital a common stock purchase warrant for 0.2 million shares of the Company's common stock, exercisable for a five-year term, with an exercise price of \$9.50 per share (the "Warrant").
+In April 2005, the Company issued to TM Capital (which subsequently assigned it to Provident Premier Master Fund, Ltd.) a common stock purchase warrant for 0.2 million shares of the Company's common stock, exercisable for a five-year term, with an exercise price of \$9.50 per share (the "Warrant").
 The accrued warrant cost will continue to be classified as a current liability in accordance with Emerging Issues Task Force (EITF) Issue No. 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock", until such time as the Warrant is exercised or forfeited, and will be marked-to-market based primarily on the current price and expected volatility of the Company's common stock as of the end of each reporting period.
-The Warrant was re-valued at \$2.4 million as of June 30, 2007, resulting in a loss of \$1.0 million for the three months ended June 30, 2007 (reported in Other income (expense) in the Condensed Consolidated Statements of Operations), compared to the March 31, 2007 warrant valuation of \$1.4 million.
+The Warrant was re-valued at \$2.6 million as of September 30, 2007, resulting in a loss of \$0.3 million and \$1.3 million for the three and six months ended September 30, 2007, respectively (reported in Other income (expense) in the Unaudited Condensed Consolidated Statements of Operations).
 The following Black-Scholes assumptions were used: